ashishBrawat/mlusecase/machine_learning/resources/README.md

 ### Environment config based variables
 The `${bundle.target}` will be replaced by the environment config name during the bundle deployment.
 For example, during the deployment of a `test` environment config, the job name will be
-`test-machine_learning-batch-inference-job`.
-During the deployment of the `staging` environment config, the job name will be `staging-machine_learning-batch-inference-job`.
+`test-ml_usecase-batch-inference-job`.
+During the deployment of the `staging` environment config, the job name will be `staging-ml_usecase-batch-inference-job`.

 To use different values based on different environment, you can use bundle variables based on the given target, for example,